310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% bubble Shu %}
 …You really aren’t listening to me at all, are you?

-You’ll grant my wish? *Ha!* Don’t make me laugh!
+You’ll grant my wish? *Ha!* What a joke!
 That’s something one only says to those they think are below them.
 Are you trying to say that you are *above* me?
 {% endbubble %}

 {% bubble Kanata past %}